 Start identifying critical paths today

-So there you have it.
-A simple, no-nonsense guide to critical paths including what a critical path is, the benefits, and how to identify them in your workflow.
+So there you have it — a simple, no-nonsense guide to critical paths, including their definition, benefits, and how to identify them in your projects.

-Now that you’re clued up on what’s what, why not check out some project management software that enables you implement critical paths within your projects?
+Now you know what’s what, why not check out some project management software that enables you to implement critical paths within your projects?